 First-year students may be expected to attend the Choices Fair as a part of the Explore Curriculum.
 The Choices Fair is also a great opportunity for second-year students that are still exploring possible majors and minors.

-Following the Choices Fair, departments and organizations host events to help you continue to explore your interests.
-Consider attending these events to learn more and confirm your interests.
-Events will be added throughout the start of the Fall semester.
+Following the Choices Fair, some departments and organizations will host events to help you continue to explore your interests.
+Check out the upcoming Explore events in CampusGroups; filter by the event tag “Series: Explore Academic Programs”.

 Looking for more events?
 Check out 100+ Ways to Explore on the First-Year Experience and Family Programs website.

 Registration for the 2023 Choices Fair is now closed.

 Faculty and staff are invited each year to host a booth at the Choices Fair.
 Please submit only one registration form for your department or organization.

 Here are some helpful tips and techniques to encourage student engagement with the fair and maximize their experience.